mirichteny/mghr/README.md

  Once you have compiled the files correctly without error, type in "java Main".
 And you should see a title page of our program.

   How to use our program (For textbased) Updated as of 02/24/2020

+  You will be prompted with a title page, press any key to advance.
+Then you will be displayed with Menu options, navigate through them by typing the exact keyword displayed by the menu option in order to access it.
+This is an information tool, so navigating to a specific object will give you information about that object.